Sharded timestamps

 firebase deploy --only firestore:indexes

-Understanding the write for limit sequential indexed fields
+Understanding the write limit for sequential indexed fields

 The limit on the write rate for sequential indexed fields comes from how Cloud Firestore stores index values and scales index writes.
 For each index write, Cloud Firestore defines a key-value entry which concatenates the document name and the value of each indexed field.
 Cloud Firestore organizes these index entries into groups of data called tablets.
 Each Cloud Firestore server holds one or more tablets.
 When the write load to a particular tablet becomes too high, Cloud Firestore scales horizontally by splitting the tablet into smaller tablets and spreading the new tablets across different Cloud Firestore servers.